prenagha/launchbar/Updates.lbaction/Contents/Scripts/README.md

 # Action Updates Action

-Custom Actions are a great part of LaunchBar.
-But keeping them up to date is difficult.
-This action helps by trying to check the most current version of each custom action compared to the version you have installed.
-If they are different it will tell you that a newer version is available.
+Custom actions are great, but painful to keep up to date.
+Rather than all of us individually build updating mechanisms, and clutter our actions with update related UI and pinging.

+This action checks each custom action a user has installed and figures out if a newer version exists.
+It reports on results and provides options for user
+* visit `/LBDescription/LBWebsite`
+* see `/LBDescription/LBChangelog`
+* download `/LBDescription/LBDownload` (trigger browser open URL)

+The trick is for all custom actions to include the `/LBDescription/LBUpdate` key in their `Info.plist` as a string URL reference to a remote server of the `Info.plist` of most recent version

+*Optional* keys to enable changelog and download link features:
+* `/LBDescription/LBChangelog` - string changelog text to display to user
+* `/LBDescription/LBDownload` - string URL reference to remote server where most recent action package can be downloaded

 ## Preferences
-This action relies on a URL specified in the `/LBDescription/LBUpdate` key in `Info.plist` pointing to the `Info.plist` of most current version of the custom action.
-Actions may *optionally* specify the download URL for the package of the latest version of the action using the `/LBDescription/LBDownload` `Info.plist` key.

 You may override/specify the Update URL for any action you have installed by setting a preference in this action's local preferences file
 `~/Library/Application Support/LaunchBar/Action Support/com.renaghan.launchbar.Updates/Preferences.plist`

 You may also tell this action that a custom action should be skipped by setting the LBUpdate URL to `SKIP` in this action's local preferences file.

 The action will search for custom actions in `~/Application Support/LaunchBar/Actions`.
 You may override this by setting a local `ActionsDir` preference.

-The action will attempt to download newer action versions when possible.
-It will download to `~/Downloads`.
-You may override this by setting a local `DownloadDir` preference.
-Set this preference to `SKIP` to disable downloading entirely.

 ## Preferences Example
 ```